jbcoe/value_types/DRAFT.md

 }
 ```

-With converting assignment, handling the valueless state and potentially
+With perfect-forwarded assignment, handling the valueless state and potentially
-creating a new indirect object is done within the converting assignment.
+creating a new indirect object is done within the perfect-forwarded assignment.
 The
 code below is equivalent to the code above:

 ```c++